scipr-lab/libsnark/README.md

 (this may take a few minutes).
 Then view the resulting [`doxygen/index.html`](doxygen/index.html).

+### Using libsnark as a library

+To develop an application that uses libsnark, you could add it within the libsnark directory tree and adjust the Makefile, but it is far better to build libsnark as a (shared or static) library.
+You can then write your code in a separate directory tree, and link it against libsnark.

-To build the shared object library `libsnark.so`, run:
+To build just the shared object library `libsnark.so`, run:

     $ make lib

-To build the static library `libsnark.a`, run:
+To build just the static library `libsnark.a`, run:

     $ make lib STATIC=1